 that is both the manifest and the mystery.’]

-His eyes blurred again, tears slipping down to his chin in hot trails.
-Adam had sent a poem, a love poem of Rumi.
+His eyes blurred again, tears slipping down to his chin as he hiccuped.
+Adam had sent a love poem from Rumi.

 You are my beginning and my end, Adam.

-He used his royal status to get onto the very next flight leaving, a delivery jet running up to Baghdad and back that afternoon.
-He sat in the unused third pilot’s seat on the jet, clinging to the seatbelt harness until they were in the air.
+He used his royal status to push onto the very next flight leaving, a cargo jet running up to Baghdad and back that afternoon.
+He sat in the unused third pilot’s seat on the jet, clinging to the seatbelt harness until they were in the air, praying the entire time.
+He watched the pilots like a falcon, every twitch of their eyes, every movement of their hands suspect.
+Had they been radioed from the tower, told to turn around?
+Had they been ordered to bring him back to Saudi?

 It took some time for the pilots to taxi across the airport and past the passenger terminals.
 They pulled up to a hangar, finally, and Faisal followed the pilots down to the tarmac.